 The aim of our teaching these GCSE Science courses is to allow students to develop essential knowledge and understanding of key concepts in science and prepare them for further study in post-16.
 GCSE Science is delivered with a great deal of hands-on practical experience which stimulates student’s curiosity about the world around them and enables students to develop and evaluate explanations through experimental evidence and modelling.

-Key stage 3 science clubs are ran by Mr Wort and take place weekly.
+Key stage 3 science clubs take place weekly.

 Salters’ Festival of Chemistry each year we enter a team of Year 7 or Year 8 students.

 Chemquiz each year we enter a team of Year 8, Year 9 and Year 10 students.

 Weizmann Institute Safecracking Competition every year a group of Year 12 students take part.

 Visits to Chester Zoo, MoSI, Manchester University and Ecology Field Trips to various locations take place each year.

 See the Extra Curricular List for times and updates.

 GCSE COURSEWORK ENHANCEMENT SESSIONS